 Like those fishermen down there casting flies that tap the sun-glassed water. / Their lines float out flimsy as spider silk, they sail, what a wayward way back.Comfort, Cape Henlopen

-I studied English at Florida State University and the University of California, Irvine; earned an MLS from Indiana University, and a Doctorate in Education from the University of Delaware.
+I studied English Lit at Florida State University and the University of California, Irvine.
+I earned an MLS from Indiana University, and a Doctorate in Education from the University of Delaware.

-During my twenties I lived in Morocco and Portugal, teaching at The American School of Tangier and the American Language Institute in Lisbon.
-My daughters Savannah and Bahiya were born in Tangier and Lisbon.
+During my twenties I lived in Morocco and Portugal and taught at The American School of Tangier and the American Language Institute in Lisbon.
+My daughters, Savannah and Bahiya, were born in Tangier and Lisbon.
 When they were four and one year old, we returned to the United States.
-My sons Adrian and Julian were born in western Kentucky and in Delaware.
+My sons Adrian and Julian were born in Kentucky and in Delaware.

-I am Assistant Editor for YesYes Books, an independent poetry publisher out of Portland, Oregon; a board member-at-large for the Delaware Literary Connection, which organizes the monthly Second Saturday reading series in Wilmington; and an editor for The Delaware Poetry Review.
+Other hats: assistant editor for YesYes Books, an independent publisher of the best (!) new poetry; board member-at-large for the Delaware Literary Connection; and editor at The Delaware Poetry Review.

-Recent honors include a 2017 VONA Residency in Prose with David Mura, and a 2016 Mid-Atlantic Arts Foundation Creative Fellowship for a two-week residency at the Virginia Center for the Creative Arts.
-I am the recipient of a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship in fiction and the 2015 Westmoreland Poetry Award.
+Recent honors include a 2017 VONA Residency in Prose, a 2016 Mid-Atlantic Arts Foundation Creative Fellowship at the Virginia Center for the Creative Arts, a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship in fiction and the 2015 Westmoreland Poetry Award.
 “Limón Homage” was a finalist for RHINO POETRY‘s 2016 Founder’s Prize.
 My poems “Your Heart and How it Works” and “The Great Tree” were nominated for the Pushcart Prize by the editors of DIAGRAM and Wings Press.